-To investigate environmental properties, we use the overdensity parameter from \citet{Darvish2017} and define two separate bins, one gathering galaxies lying in regions denser than average ($\delta$>1) and one where density is lower than average ($\delta$<1).
-Separately stacking the two groups provides a robust signal in both cases (S/N>7, see Fig.\ref{fig:stack3}).
-Fig.\ref{fig:morph_env} displays the logarithm of the ratio between the two \HI{} mass estimates in the two environment bins and the \HI{} mass expected at their average stellar mass for SFGs according to \citetalias{Bianchetti2025} (purple full squares).
-The higher-density stack yields an amount of \HI{} just $\approx$0.15 dex below the lower-density case.
-Environmental factors are well-known to influence gas content, especially in the stellar mass range that we examine \citep{Contini2020}. \citet{Li2025} argue that \HI{} content is more strongly regulated by environment than morphology, highlighting that satellite galaxies in low-density regions often remain gas-rich.
+To investigate environmental properties, we used the overdensity parameter from \citet{Darvish2017} and defined two bins: galaxies lying in regions denser than average ($\delta$>1) and galaxies in regions where density is lower than average ($\delta$<1).
+Separately stacking the two groups yields a robust signal in both cases (S/N>7, see Fig.~\ref{fig:stack3}).
+Fig.~\ref{fig:morph_env_separate} displays the logarithm of the ratio between the two \HI{} mass estimates in the two environment bins and the \HI{} mass expected at their average stellar mass for SFGs according to \citetalias{Bianchetti2025} (full purple squares).
+The higher-density stack yields an \HI{} amount $\approx$0.15 dex below the lower-density case.
+Environmental factors are well known to influence gas content, especially in the stellar mass range that we examine \citep{Contini2020}. \citet{Li2025} argue that \HI{} content is more strongly regulated by environment than morphology, highlighting that satellite galaxies in low-density regions often remain gas-rich.
 In contrast, high-density environments promote gas depletion through processes such as ram pressure stripping, tidal interactions, and starvation.
-Our observational frame fits with this interpretation.
-Recent SIMBA-based results \citep{lorenzon25} qualitatively support this picture.
-First, while dust- and gas-rich quiescent galaxies are found in both field and cluster environments, galaxies residing in less massive halos exhibit reduced dust destruction rates.
-If dust and \HI{} share common removal timescales post-quenching, as observationally suggested \citep[e.g.,][]{michalowski24}, this aligns with our findings of slightly richer \HI{} reservoirs in lower-density environments.
-Moreover, the same analysis indicates that satellites can be a secondary channel for enhancing dust and cold gas content primarily through mergers, rather than rejuvenation episodes.
+Our findings are consistent with this picture, although the COSMOS field is dominated by filaments and knots rather than rich clusters, making strong environmental depletion less likely.
+Recent results based on the SIMBA cosmological simulations \citep[][]{Dave2019} qualitatively support this picture \citep{lorenzon25}.
+Specifically, while dust- and gas-rich QGs are found in both field and cluster environments, galaxies residing in less massive halos exhibit reduced dust destruction rates.
+If dust and \HI{} share common removal timescales post-quenching, as observed \citep[e.g.,][]{michalowski24}, would align with our finding of slightly richer \HI{} reservoirs in lower-density environments.
+Moreover, the same analysis indicates that satellites may act as a secondary channel for enhancing dust and cold gas content, primarily through mergers rather than rejuvenation episodes.